cscorley/dissertation/chapters/4_proposed/1_flt.md

 The document extraction process for the snapshot remains the same as covered in Section \ref{flt-background} while the document extractor for the changesets parses each changeset for the removed, added, and context lines.
-From there, each line is tokenized by the text extractor.
+From there, the text extractor tokenizes each line.
 The same preprocessor transformations as before occur in both the snapshot and changesets.
 The snapshot vocabulary is always a subset of the changeset vocabulary [@Corley-etal_2014].

 The right side of Figure \ref{fig:changeset-flt} illustrates the retrieval process.
 The key intuition to our methodology is that a topic model such as LDA